tklebel/rOpenSci-blog/draft.md

 of magnitude slower than the rest.

 In the following chunk
-I define the function again for two reasons: first to separate all cumputations into separate lines.
+I define the function again for two reasons: first to separate all computations into separate lines.
 This ensures, that we get a measurement for each line.
 Second, the code needs to be supplied either within the call to profvis, or it must be defined in a sourced file, otherwise the output will not be as